Fashionably Late (EP): Composition

 Upon the announcement for Fashionably Late, it was confirmed it would feature six tracks; their first three releases, as well as three new songs: "Rush Hour", "Candy" and "Silly Boy".
 It also features two interludes; "Give a Girl Her Shoe!" and "Dead Chat!".
 The EP is conceptual and shows the arc of a night out: getting ready and leaving in "Rush Hour", taking charge in "Candy", falling for someone in "Lovesick" and going back to friends in "Real Friends".
+Member Statham has stated that whilst making music for the project, they had no specific musical direction and felt that Fashionably Late represented numerous genres they wanted to explore in their early days of the group.
+Miller appreciated the direction they had took, comparing it to 2000s musicians like Fergie, who "just did what they wanted, they had a good time and it was all the vibes in the world".
+Bordoni also stated that every song was made with choreography and performance in mind.

+Upsahl co-wrote closing track "Silly Boy", a song about catcalling, with XO.

 The opening track of the EP, "Lovesick", was written by Willow Kayne and Gracey.
 It was described by Clash magazine as a "titanic debut single" with "irresistibly catchy" arrangements that allows each member of the group to introduce themselves, with Wonderland billing it a "pulsating electropop anthem".
 Its lyrical content centers around falling in love with someone on a night out and kissing them on a night bus.
 The second song, "Real Friends", was produced by John Ryan and Mattias Larsson.
 NME described it an electropop song and a "swaggering and empowered anthem".
 It focuses on championing the true friends in their lives.
-XO confirmed that despite being wrote for them, they changed various lyrical content to make it feel more authentic to them.
+XO confirmed that despite being wrote for them, they changed some of the lyrical content to make it feel more authentic to them.

 "Rush Hour" details the process of getting ready and having pre-drinks with friends before going out.
 "Candy" follows, which was likened to the works of Timbaland, Gwen Stefani and the Pussycat Dolls.
 "Ponytail" explores moving on from a past relationship, while the closing track, "Silly Boy", was written as a response to men who catcall women.
-The idea for the track came to Miller and Bordoni whilst in an Uber and they developed it over seven months later at a songwriting camp in Stockholm.
+The idea for the track came to Miller and Bordoni whilst in an Uber.
+When they had to take a taxi since Transport for London was not working, they drove past a group of football fans who catcalled the group.
+Bordoni suggested using a whistle for the song's motif and they developed it five months later with Upsahl at a songwriting camp in Stockholm.